katholt/srst2/README.md

 Printing consensus sequences
 ====

 SRST2 can optionally report consensus sequences & pileups for novel alleles, or for all alleles.
+Note that only SNPs are included in the consensus fasta sequence as these can be reliably extracted from the read alignments; if there are indels (reported in the output tables) these will not be included in the consensus fasta file and we suggest you assembly the mapped reads (these are in the bam file).

 By default, no allele sequences are generated, the results are simply tabulated.